aidutcher/Inventory-Analysis/README.md

 This project seeks to achieve the following, given a set of historical sales data:

-> Calculate various sales metrics and KPIs related to them
+> Calculate various sales metrics and KPIs related to them<br/>
-	- Total units sold per year
+	- Total units sold per year<br/>
-	- Average units sold per month
+	- Average units sold per month<br/>
-	- Total cost, revenue and profit per item
+	- Total cost, revenue and profit per item<br/>
-	- Average cost, revenue, and profit per item sale
+	- Average cost, revenue, and profit per item sale<br/>
-	- Group items into categories and determine the above for each category
+	- Group items into categories and determine the above for each category<br/>

-> Identify items that are not meeting profitability standards, as well as items exceeding those standards
+> Identify items that are not meeting profitability standards, as well as items exceeding those standards<br/>
-	- Compare units sold and profits to pre-determined targets
+	- Compare units sold and profits to pre-determined targets<br/>
-	- Populate a list of items that do not meet targets for potential elimination
+	- Populate a list of items that do not meet targets for potential elimination<br/>
-	- Populate a list of items that notably exceed targets for potential increase
+	- Populate a list of items that notably exceed targets for potential increase<br/>
-	- If there are other DCs which stock a given item, identify DCs which may meet targets
+	- If there are other DCs which stock a given item, identify DCs which may meet targets<br/>

-> Perform forecasting to anticipate demand
+> Perform forecasting to anticipate demand<br/>
-	- Determine seasonality per item and per item category
+	- Determine seasonality per item and per item category<br/>
-	- Perform appropriate analysis to determine confidence intervals for future sales periods
+	- Perform appropriate analysis to determine confidence intervals for future sales periods<br/>
-	- Compare true data to predicted data to verify accuracy
+	- Compare true data to predicted data to verify accuracy<br/>
-	- If accuracy is consistent and acceptable, suggest PAR levels that can adapt to changing demand
+	- If accuracy is consistent and acceptable, suggest PAR levels that can adapt to changing demand<br/>
-	- Populate a list of items that are below predicted demand
+	- Populate a list of items that are below predicted demand <br/>

-> Automate the tasks above
+> Automate the tasks above<br/>
-	- Configure Docker containers with Apache Airflow to orchestrate execution
+	- Configure Docker containers with Apache Airflow to orchestrate execution<br/>
-	- Run updates that add new data over time and update a SQL Server table with the new data
+	- Run updates that add new data over time and update a SQL Server table with the new data<br/>
-	- Periodically ETL the data, loading to a human-readable format for procurement team to take action
+	- Periodically ETL the data, loading to a human-readable format for procurement team to take action<br/>